Corbu/AWS-Lambda-Heartbeat-Patching/README.md

 request pushes to AWS.
 * The servername/hostname in PatchCluster() and setPatching() are strings and as such should be encapsulated in quotes
-* The patching date follows YEAR, MONTH, DAY format and are ints and should NOT be enscapsulated by any quotes
+* The patching date follows WEEK OF THE MONTH (1 - 4), DAY OF THE WEEK (0 - 6)
+(starting on MONDAY) format and are ints and should NOT be enscapsulated by any quotes.
+I know that's kind of confusing because DOTW starts both on Monday and with 0 but that's just the way it is.

 The actual email that is sent is defined in the class.
 I have tried to make it as generic as possible but you may need to edit it.
 I am hoping to make this